-Adolf Hitler slowly stripped everything from Jewish people in Germany – their livelihoods, their ability to engage in public life, and eventually, for millions, their lives.
+From 1933 to 1944, Adolf Hitler slowly stripped everything from Jewish people in Germany – their livelihoods, and their ability to engage in public life and eventually murdering millions in the Holocaust.

 In 1938 Joseph Goebbels, then the country’s Minister of Public Enlightenment and Propaganda, who had systematically began to dehumanise Jewish people in the media, created regulators to oversee the works of Jewish artists in music, film, literature and so on.

 Nazis were so set on excluding art that wasn’t ‘Aryan’-made in Germany that they began to regulate outside the country for art coming in.

 This brings us to J R R Tolkien, one of the most influential writers in the 20th century.
 You probably don't need us to tell you but he wrote Lord of the Rings and The Hobbit.

 In 1938 Tolkien and his British publisher, Stanley Unwin, were discussing the possibility of translating what would become the classic fantasy book The Hobbit, into German.

 A Berlin-based publishing house wanted to translate the novel, but before that they sent a letter to Tolkien asking for proof of Aryan descent, called ‘arisch’ in German.